tizonia/tizonia-snap/README.md

 [![Snap Status](https://build.snapcraft.io/badge/tizonia/tizonia-snap.svg)](https://build.snapcraft.io/user/tizonia/tizonia-snap)

+# Call For Maintainers

+Unfortunately, the snap package is taking too much of my time to maintain, given the number of other release tasks that I need to deal with during a normal release cycle of Tizonia.

+I've been thinking about it for some time now and I would love it if someone from the community wanted step up and contribute with the maintenance of the Tizonia Snap package in this repo.
+That would allow me to focus a bit more on features and less on packaging.

+It is not a difficult task, it is just a matter of some (free) time.

+There are lots of users (2500+) that use the Snap of Tizonia regularly and rely on this package to be up-to-date.

+Any help would be most welcome.

+Thanks!
+Juan

 # Tizonia Snap

-A 'snap' package is now available for download from the snap store ('stable' channel).
+A 'snap' package is available for download from the snap store ('stable' channel).
 To install, make sure you have [snapd](https://docs.snapcraft.io/core/install?_ga=2.41936226.1106178805.1514500852-128158267.1514500852) installed on your system.
 Once 'snapd' is available, use this command to